 Normal vs High Range Values

 It is essential to understand the difference between normal and high range values when interpreting your LDH blood test results.
-The normal range for lactate dehydrogenase varies depending on factors like age, sex, and testing laboratory standards.
+The normal range for lactate dehydrogenase, or LDH, varies depending on factors like age, sex, and testing laboratory standards.
 Generally speaking, a typical reference range falls between 140-280 units per liter (U/L).
-If your test result shows an elevated level above this range, it could be indicative of an underlying medical condition requiring further investigation.
+If your test result shows an elevated level above this range, it could be indicative of an underlying medical condition requiring further investigation, such as higher LDH levels.
+However, it is important to note that normal levels of LDH in the blood can vary and may be higher for children and teens.
+Consult with your doctor for a more accurate interpretation of your results.

 Besides comparing your LDH levels with standard reference ranges, several other factors should be considered when interpreting the results:

-• Potential false positives/negatives: Certain medications or strenuous physical activity before testing might temporarily affect enzyme levels, leading to inaccurate readings (source).
+- Potential false positives/negatives: Certain medications or strenuous physical activity before testing might temporarily affect enzyme levels, leading to inaccurate readings ().
 It is essential to discuss any such factors with your healthcare provider.

 An elevated LDH level may suggest potential health issues that require further investigation or treatment; however, it is not a definitive diagnosis.
-An elevated LDH level can indicate potential health issues that should be investigated or treated, and further tests may be recommended based on the results of your LDH blood test.
-Your physician may advise extra assessments, taking into account the outcomes of your LDH blood examination and other pertinent medical details.
+An elevated LDH level can indicate potential health issues that should be investigated or treated, such as high LDH levels due to intense exercise or certain medications, as well as certain types of cancer.
+Further tests may be recommended based on the results of your LDH blood test and other relevant medical information, so it is important to discuss these results with your health care provider.
+They can provide insight into the factors that may be affecting your results and help determine the best course of action for your health.

 Order Your LDH Blood Test Today.